coddingtonbear/timebook/README.rst

 The basic usage is as follows::

-  $ t switch writing
+  $ t in 'document timebook'
-  $ t in document timebook
+  $ t change 'doing something else'
   $ t out

-The first command, ``t switch writing``, switches to the timesheet "writing" (or creates it if it does not exist). ``t in document timebook`` creates a new period in the current timesheet, and annotates it with the description "document timebook".
-Note that this command would be in error if the ``writing`` timesheet was already active.
+The first command, ``t in 'document timebook'`` creates a new period in the current timesheet, and annotates it with the description "document timebook".
+The second, ``t change 'doing something else'`` ends the first period you created a moment ago, and starts a new period, annotating it with the description 'doing something else'.
 Finally, ``t out`` records the current time as the end time for the most recent period in the ``writing`` timesheet.

 To display the current timesheet, invoke the ``t display`` command::